Fmrhj/gatsby-portfolio/src/markdown-pages/resume.md

 ## Experience

-### Data Scientist and Methods Specialist at [Lufthansa Systems](https://www.lhsystems.com/), present - 2017/09, Berlin
+### Data Scientist and Methods Specialist at [Lufthansa Systems](https://www.lhsystems.com/), 2020/06 - 2017/09, Berlin

 Working as Data Scientist and Data Engineer for different projects in Flight & Ground Ops, Revenue Management and Pricing